kodekloudhub/kubernetes-challenges/challenge-1/README.md

         echo -e "\n\nAutomation complete!
 Press the Check button.\n" else
         echo "The pod did not start correctly.
-Please reload the lab and try again." echo "If the issue persists, please report it in Slack in kunernetes-challenges channel" echo "https://kodekloud.slack.com/archives/C02LS58EGQ4"
+Please reload the lab and try again." echo "If the issue persists, please report it in Slack in kubernetes-challenges channel" echo "https://kodekloud.slack.com/archives/C02LS58EGQ4"
         cd ~
     fi